writechoiceorg/rocketlawyer/pages/ux-component-events.md

         }
      ```

 - **Description:** This event is the last event fired by the RocketDocument Embedded UX.
 It means that the interview is completed and filled with all the info provided by the user.
 It will also tell the ParentUI that no further processes are running or yet remain to be completed.
-It is up to the ParentUI to take the user to the next screen since the RocketDocument Embedded UX only fires the event.
+It is up to the ParentUI to take the user to the next screen since the RocketDocument only fires the event.

 #### Event: rocketdocumenterror